The right programs to help you advance your nursing career

-Students can earn a Doctor of Nursing Practice (DNP) with a specialization in Family Nurse Practitioner, Neonatal Nurse Practitioner, Pediatric Nurse Practitioner, Pediatric Clinical Nurse Specialist, or Psychiatric Mental Health Nurse.
+Students can earn a Doctor of Nursing Practice (DNP) with a specialization in Family Nurse Practitioner, Neonatal Nurse Practitioner, Pediatric Nurse Practitioner or Psychiatric Mental Health Nurse.
 Practitioner specializations are offered in collaboration with the University of Missouri –Columbia and the University of Missouri- Kansas City.
 Dependent on the specialty, students may enter these programs with either a Bachelor's or a Master's degree in nursing.

 Students can also earn a PhD in Nursing through SDSU.
 Applicants accepted into the program via the Spring admissions cycle will begin coursework in the Fall.